OneMadGypsy/SimPIL-Font/README.md

     #"Linux"  : ""
   }.get(platform.system(), '')
   ```
 * There are some properties and staticmethods that weren't covered in this README.
-The code is not even 150 lines.
+The code is barely 150 lines.
 You can browse it and easily figure out the stuff that was skipped.
 It's mostly stuff like `.family`, `.size`, `.face`, etc..
 Printing a `SimPILFont` instance can tell you all of that in one shot.

   ```python3
   print(sf) # Times New Roman 32 bold